codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I wonder if other people
+I wonder if other people will

 ## Description